IN COLORS PROJECT | ED#4

 To people over 18, of any nationality, interested in making their artistic approach to photography known.
 Part of the IN COLORS PROJECT concept is to promote the meeting between renowned, emerging, or still totally unknown talents, and through their works manifest the coexistence of cultures, styles, and aesthetics.

 Yes.
-Under the theme HOME, receptive to infinite interpretations, different photographic styles and the most diverse aesthetics will be considered.
+Under the theme JOY, receptive to infinite interpretations, different photographic styles and the most diverse aesthetics will be considered.

 No. It would be an easy way for Lumicroma to get financial return for a project that involves a large investment, but no. There are no fees.
 The entire application process and participation in the IN COLORS PROJECT is free.

-The schedule for this second edition is governed by the following phases:
+The schedule for this third edition is governed by the following phases:

-Public announcement of the awarded works - November 17th
+Public announcement of the awarded works - August 19, 2025, World Photography Day

 Each applicant (the author himself) may submit up to ten photographs, but one is enough for the application to be valid.
 In other words, the number of photographs is not an evaluation criterion.